Rectangular Matrix Additions in Low and High Temperatures: Introduction

-On the other side, there has been lots of papers studying additions of $\beta$-ensembles of random matrix theory that generalize the above theory in different parameter regimes.
+There have also been many papers studying additions of $\beta$-random matrices that generalize the above theory in different parameter regimes.
 The parameter $\beta>0$ is interpreted in physics as inverse temperature, and the cases $\beta=1,2,4$ correspond to matrices with real/complex/real quaternionic entries.
-There are two classes of matrix ensembles, the $N\times N$ self-adjoint matrix and the $M\times N$ rectangular matrices, and the most classical examples are Gaussian ensembles and Laguerre ensembles, respectively.
-For the first class, \cite{GM} studies the limit behavior of eigenvalues of $C=A+B$ when $N$ is fixed and $\beta\rightarrow\infty$, \cite{MeP} first considers the limiting behavior of additions in high temperature regime in physic literature, and shortly after \cite{BCG} proves a Law of Large Numbers similar to Theorem \ref{thm:recfreeconvolution} when $N\rightarrow\infty, \theta\rightarrow0, N\theta\rightarrow \gamma>0$, and \cite{MSS},\cite{AP},\cite{GM} extend the theory of convolution and cumulants to finite matrix additions for $\beta>0$.
-However, extending Theorem \ref{thm:recfreeconvolution} to general $\beta>0$ remained open.
-The second class is relatively less understood. \cite{B1},\cite{B2} study the so-called rectangular free convolution for $\beta=1,2$, $ N,M\rightarrow\infty$ and $N/M\rightarrow q\ge 1$, and \cite{GrM},\cite{Gri} study the finite free convolution and cumulants for rectangular matrix additions for $\beta=1,2$.
+There are two classes of matrix ensembles, the $N\times N$ self-adjoint matrices and the $N\times M$ rectangular matrices, and the most classical examples are Gaussian ensembles and Laguerre ensembles, respectively.
+For the first class, \cite{GM}~studied the limit behavior of eigenvalues of $C=A+B$ when $N$ is fixed and $\beta\rightarrow\infty$.
+In the physics literature, \cite{MeP}~considered the limit behavior of the additions when $\beta\to0$, and shortly thereafter~\cite{BCG} proved a law of large numbers similar to Theorem~\ref{thm:recfreeconvolution} in the regime $N\rightarrow\infty$, $\beta\rightarrow0$, $N\beta/2\rightarrow \gamma>0$.
+In another direction, \cite{AP,GM,MSS} developed the theory of convolution and cumulants for additions of finite dimensional $\beta$-random matrices, which is known as \emph{finite free probability}.
+The second class is relatively less understood.
+Papers \cite{B1, B2} studied the rectangular matrix additions for $\beta=1,2$, $N,M\rightarrow\infty$ and $M/N\rightarrow q\ge 1$, and~\cite{Gri,GrM} studied the finite free convolution and cumulants for rectangular matrix additions for $\beta=1,2$.
+After the first version of this paper was released, the law of large numbers for $\beta$-matrix additions with fixed $\beta>0$ was proved independently in~\cite{Y} and~\cite{CX}; the former treated both the self-adjoint and rectangular settings.